Solicitors for You

 • Debt (including credit cards, mortgages, equity release)

 Often, the most complex part of valuing the estate is in relation to any property that is solely or jointly owned.
 Executors will need to value the house.
-They can do this in a number of ways:
+They can carry out a property valuation in a number of ways:

 • Value the property yourself using Zoopla, RightMove or another service to see how much it could sell for